ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ould not the uioderu oue:
+A 31 other&#x27;s Intluence.
 How touching is this tribute of Hon
 T. II.
 Benton to his mother&#x27;s iufluence
 &quot;My mother asked me to never use to­